vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 #### How MQTT works

 The advantage of MQTT is that multiple applications can send and received messages on a topic.
+A topic is some kind of channel.
 The messages are in standard json format.
 So in my case Node-RED updates the status of topic `homeassistant/packagebox` and Home Assistant also listen to it and use it for its own automations and dashboard.
 Check online tutorials for all ins and outs about MQTT.

 #### MQTT entity

 In Home Assistant I added YAML code in configuration.yaml.
 I defined a sensor for a MQTT topic to listen to.
 It becomes a binary sensor in Home Assistant.
-When on the topic `homeassistant/packagebox` a payload `true` is received the Home Assistant sensor sets the status on `ON` and with topic value `false` the state will be `OFF`.
+When on the topic `homeassistant/packagebox` a payload `true` is received the Home Assistant sensor sets the status to `ON` and with topic value `false` the state will be `OFF`.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io